 Spoiler Alert: While written just before the sixth season, this guide will detail cities, castles, and other landmarks in the Seven Kingdoms in their state prior to the beginning of the first season (and first book).
 It will not reveal any major plot points, however some minor spoilers may be hinted at.
+When it comes to differences between the show and the books, we follow the show.
 Note that pictures don’t always relate to adjacent location.

 From the Wall all the way to the southern coast of Dorne, the Seven Kingdoms hold many great wonders.
 So come on a journey with us as we travel along the Kingsroad, and beyond!